 CHPC has been committed to collaboratively working with the city in the aftermath of Hurricane Sandy, and the CHPC Board has provided advice and recommendations concerning the regulatory changes needed to facilitate flood-resilient post-disaster reconstruction and planning.
 One important part of this work has been assisting the Department of City Plannings efforts to revise the zoning provisions applicable within flood zones so as to both streamline repair and rebuild efforts and improve the flood resilience of new and existing buildings.

-The Department of City Planning recently referred out a proposed Flood Resilience Zoning Text Amendment.
-This Text Amendment – the provisions of which are also available for review as a presentation – is an effort to encourage flood-resilient construction, enable compliance with updated FEMA guidance, accommodate flood zone restrictions on ground floor use, and improve the visual character of the flood zone’s streetscape.
+The Department of City Planning recently proposed a Flood Resilience Zoning Text Amendment.
+This Text Amendment the provisions of which are also available for review as a presentation is an effort to encourage flood-resilient construction, enable compliance with updated FEMA guidance, accommodate flood zone restrictions on ground floor use, and improve the visual character of the flood zones streetscape.